renemonroy/react-row/README.md

 1. On the example folder run `npm install` to install dev dependencies and loaders.
 2. And then exec `webpack-dev-server --progress --colors`, this will run a server on `localhost:8080`.

+## TODOs

+* Pack dist file to NPM
+* Use `react-style` to put styles inline instead of depending of CSS